tillgrallert/p3a6afa20/catch-me-if-you-can.md

 *al-Muqtabas* and *al-Ḥaqāʾiq*, like any other periodical at the time, seriously violated the Ottoman press code that required identifiable author information being published alongside each article.
 This also means that any analysis of bibliographic information is based on only a small sample of either periodical.

+# Stylometry

 What are the consequences of such a severe lack of information and are there means of filling the gap?
-The obvious approach to follow would be to submit the full text of every article to stylometric analysis, which is a statistical approach to compute stylistic similarities and dissimilarities between texts.[^11] This is not the space to discuss the intricacies of stylometry for authorship attribution, the available tools and the necessary amount of pre-processing to be applied to Arabic texts before submitting them to stylometric analysis.
-The important catch here is that in order to establish similarities, one has to have access to a significant corpus of digital texts by authors likely to be found among the unattributed texts.
+The obvious approach to follow would be to submit the full text of every article to stylometric analysis, which is a statistical approach to compute stylistic similarities and dissimilarities between texts.[^11] {==This is not the space to discuss the intricacies of stylometry for authorship attribution, the available tools and the necessary amount of pre-processing to be applied to Arabic texts before submitting them to stylometric analysis.==}{>>It definitely is and this needs to be done here<<} The important catch here is that in order to establish similarities, one has to have access to a significant corpus of digital texts by authors likely to be found among the unattributed texts.
 If we only compare every article in our periodical corpus to every other article in the same corpus, we cannot possibly identify any author not yet named in a byline.
 Instead, the best we could hope for would be to establish groups of texts that have a certain likelihood of having been authored by the same person.

 [^11]: For an introduction to stylometry and the stylo package for R see {>>add references<<}